tnsqkyy/hackbook/tooling/README.md

 # Tooling

-The **tooling** directory contains the core tools every pentester must understand — focusing on *why* each tool matters, how it works internally, and how it fits into real offensive workflows.
+The **tooling** section is all about the tools of the trade.
+For every tool, I focus on *why* it's important, how it works, and how it's used in a real hacking scenario.

-Pentesting is not about memorizing commands.
+Hacking is not about memorizing commands.
 It’s about understanding the tools and the logic behind them.

 ---

 ## 🔍 Categories

-Tools are organized by offensive capability to keep the structure scalable as Hackbook grows.
+Tools are sorted by what they do, to keep things organized as this project grows.

 ### **1. Reconnaissance & Scanning**
-Discover hosts, services, and ports.
+Finding computers, services, and open ports on a network.
 → **[Go to /recon](./recon/)**

 ---

 ### **2. Traffic Analysis & Sniffing**
-Capture, inspect, and analyze packets.
+Grabbing and looking at the data that moves across a network.
 → **[Go to /sniffing](./sniffing/)**

 ---

 ### **3. Wireless Attacks**
-802.11 frames, WPA/PMKID attacks, WiFi exploitation.
+Hacking WiFi networks.
 → **[Go to /wireless](./wireless/)**

 ---

 ### **4. Password Cracking & Hash Attacks**
-Bruteforce, hash cracking, key generation.
+Guessing passwords and cracking password hashes.
 → **[Go to /password-cracking](./password-cracking/)**

 ---

 ### **5. Exploitation Frameworks**
-Modular platforms for automating exploitation.
+Toolkits that make hacking easier and more automatic.
 → **[Go to /exploitation](./exploitation/)**

 ---

 ### **6. Post-Exploitation & Privilege Escalation**
-Maintain access, escalate privileges, lateral movement.
+What to do after you get in: keep access, get more power, and move around.
 → **[Go to /post-exploitation](./post-exploitation/)**

 ---

 ### **7. Utilities & System Essentials**
-Helper tools that support the pentest workflow.
+Helpful little tools that make a hacker's job easier.
 → **[Go to /utilities](./utilities/)**

 ---

-## 🧠 Philosophy
+## 🧠 My Goal

-Each tool entry explains:
+My goal for each tool is to explain:

 *   What it does
-* Why a pentester needs it
+*   Why a hacker needs it
-* How it works internally (protocols, packet flow, OS interaction)
+*   How it works on the inside
-* Real attacker use-cases
+*   How real attackers use it
 *   Example commands

-This section is about understanding, not memorization.
+This section is about understanding, not memorizing.

 ---

-## 📈 Future Scope
+## 📈 What's Next

-As Hackbook expands, tooling will integrate with:
+Later, I'll connect these tools to:

-* Network fundamentals
+*   Basic network knowledge
-* Pentesting methodology
+*   The steps of a hacking project
-* Labs & walkthroughs
+*   The labs and walkthroughs

 ---